 Furthermore, depending on the number of MIP violations you commit, the courts may order the Department of Highway Safety & Motor Vehicles to withhold issuance, revoke, or suspend your driver’s license for not less than six months, but not more than one year for the first violation, and up to a period of two years for subsequent violations.

 Defenses to a Minor in Possession Charge

 At The Baez Law Firm, we understand that a MIP on your record can have serious consequences on your future, ranging from revocation of a college acceptance to problems with employment.
 Because of that, our juvenile defense lawyers work hard to craft a compelling case refuting the MIP charges brought against you, and to get the charges dropped.
 Possible defenses to a Minor in Possession charge include:

 - There was no alcohol in the container you were caught with; or

 - The alcohol was consumed in a religious service.

-Consult an Orlando Juvenile Defense Attorney
+Consult an Orlando Juvenile Defense Lawyer

-At The Baez Law Firm, our juvenile defense attorneys know just how detrimental a MIP conviction can be to a young person’s future.
+At The Baez Law Firm, our juvenile defense lawyers know just how detrimental a MIP conviction can be to a young person’s future.
 If you or a loved one has been charged with a Minor in Possession, contact our Miami criminal defense law firm today to see if you have a case.
 If you do, we can help you gather the evidence needed and work to get the charges dropped.
 To schedule your free consultation, call 800-588-BAEZ today.